 What is Barley Flour?

-Barley flour is made from dried or "pearled" barley that has been milled very finely.
+Barley flour is made from dried or “pearled” barley that has been milled very finely.
 Although nowadays barley is used for brewing beer, or as pearl barley, the flour has a unique, somewhat subtle nutty flavour.
 It contains less gluten than plain flour, so if you are trying to cut down on your gluten intake, it is worth swapping out some of your plain flour for barley flour in recipes (up to 50%, in fact).
+To make it worth buying a bag, you could also try my vegan Finnish barley cookie recipe.

 Alone, barley flour won’t give much rise, despite containing gluten like wheat flour, so it needs to be combined with a normal flour to make a decent loaf of bread.
 However, it is used in flatbreads and other quick breads that don’t require much of a rise.
 It can also be used as a thickener in stew.